huly94/smart_museum_proj/README.md

 ## 1.1 THE APPROACH

-The main challenge is to design an environment in which the experience provided is customized, in order to satisfy the need of everyone.
-In particular one of the principal feature is to make a distinction on the age of the visitor, in order that the information provided are filtered by age.
-The project is based on the python library python-statemachine (https://pypi.org/project/python-statemachine/) that we used to represent sensors, actuators and processes, or applications, as state machine.
-We first have to provide a definition of these objects:
+The main challenge is to design an environment in which the experience provided is customized, to satisfy the need of everyone.
+In particular one of the principal goals is to make the environment generic in term of applications provided.
+In this way, we can install how many apps we want based on our needs, minimizing at the same time the number of sensors used.
+The project is realized with the python library python-statemachine (https://pypi.org/project/python-statemachine/), used to represent sensors, actuators and processes, or applications, as a state machine.
+We first have to define these objects:

 1. Sensors: represent a physical sensor that can be placed inside a museum to get certain inputs.
 2. Actuators: Represents a physical device that produce a certain output
 3. Applications (Processes): An application models a certain use case that we have inside a museum.
 An example of application is the managing of the light basing on time, weather or visitor presence, or the reproduction of an audio track related to a work, basing on the age of the visitor.

 So the applications are state machines that are triggered by the activation of a sensor, thanks to which we have a transition in another state in which the application can make use of an actuator to reach its goal (switch on the light, play an audio track and so on).
-To achieve this situation we need intermediary between sensor and apps, able to recognize the signal sent by the sensor and create the correct application and actuator to associate. this is possible thanks to a register, that the orchestrator has, that is composed by two maps: one has a sensor as key and as value the list of app associated, the other one has an application as key and as value the list of actuators related.
+To achieve this situation we need an intermediary between sensor and apps, able to recognize the signal sent by the sensor and create the correct application and actuator to associate. this is possible thanks to a register, incorporated to the orchestrator, composed by two maps: one has a sensor as key and as value the list of app associated, the other one has an application as key and as value the list of actuators related.
 In the following interaction diagram we describe how the interaction between objects take place:

 ![Image description](https://i.ibb.co/mcFSsCB/sequence.png)

-Of course, the activation of the sensor is due to the activation of the physical sensor, and at the activation of the software object of the actuator correspond the activation of the physical actuator.
-We choose this approach because automatize the overall process, allowing to the orchestrator to decide which app should be activated basing on the inputs received.
+Of course, the activation of the sensor is due to the activation of the physical sensor, and the activation of the software object of the actuator corresponds to the activation of the physical actuator.
+We choose this approach because automatize the overall process, allowing to the orchestrator to decide which app should be activated based on the inputs received.
 So we can consider the various state machines as transducers, that convert a signal into another one, and the orchestrator as a multiplexer.